ronnyml/snowplow-wiki/events-and-contexts/Events-and-Contexts.md

 1. To validate that the data coming in is "good data" that conforms to the schema
 2. Process the data correctly, in particular, shredding the JSONs that represent the data into tidy tables in Redshift suitable for analysis

 **Iglu** is a key technology for making this possible.
-It is machine-readable, open-source *schema repository* for JSON Schema from the team at Snowplow Analytics.
+It is machine-readable, open-source *schema repository* for JSON and Thrift schemas from the team at Snowplow Analytics.
 A schema repository (sometimes called a registry) is like `git` but holds data schemas instead of software or code.

 ###Further reading